 If you want, you can also disable SmartScreen system-wide.
 To do that, follow these steps:

-- Press Windows Key + X to open Win + X menu.
-Choose Control Panel from the list.
+- Press Windows Key + S, type Control Panel and click the first result.

-- When Control Panel opens, select Security and Maintenance.
+- When the Control Panel opens, select Security and Maintenance.

 - Click on Change Windows SmartScreen settings.